 I think it was our third year of homeschooling when I got tired of just combing the local library for picture books about the holidays.
-Thanksgiving was coming up, and I wanted to add some fun to our learning while we prepared for the holiday.
+Thanksgiving was coming up, and I wanted to add some fun to our learning while we prepared to celebrate.
 That’s when I found some unit studies written by Amanda Bennett and I was hooked!

-If you haven’t used unit studies yet in your homeschool, seasons and holidays are a great way to give them a try!
-And if you’re a unit-study veteran, perhaps you’d like to add some great titles to your collection!
-Scroll down for your chance to win!
+If you haven’t used unit studies yet in your homeschool, summer, celebrating the seasons, and holidays are a great way to give them a try!

 What are unit studies?

 Topics are explored from top to bottom, inside and out in unit studies.
 You dive deep into an idea, rather than breaking it apart into particular subject areas, time periods, or tidbits of information.
 Products from UnitStudy.com offer a cross-curricular approach to learning, taking advantage of their gift for narrative combined with relevant internet links.
 Your students get to learn in-depth about interesting and timely topics and make connections between ideas in a way that textbooks don’t.

 Why do I like unit studies?

 For some, unit studies are the whole curriculum.
 They go from topic to topic following their kids’ interests.
 For others, it’s a piece of their studies, filling in what another curriculum may have missed, or filling time between seasons of homeschooling.

 My family falls somewhere in the middle.
 We deliberately pick up unit studies when we’re looking to go deeper into a particular topic, especially when I feel like I don’t know enough about it myself to find the best resources for a well-rounded, in-depth study.
 We also use them to give us a break from our major individual subjects.
 I find unit studies help to reinforce the concepts we’re learning in those subject areas, especially language arts!